Street papers: continuing to provide hope for thousands of people in need

 In 2021, 13.2 million street papers were sold around the world, putting £17.9 million into the pockets of vendors who sell the papers.

 The International Network of Street Papers supports and connects these organisations through a global news agency, a community of practice, joint advocacy, global campaigns, and events.
-It also reports on, and provides a platform for, people with experience of poverty and homelessness so that they can share their stories.
+It also reports on, and provides a platform for, people with experience of poverty and homelessness to share their stories.

 We can connect you to your local street paper, street paper stories from around the world and campaigns.